 Final Notes on Fishing Kayaking

-With so many good options, there is no reason not to have a good fish finder with your kayak!
+With so many good options to pick from, there is no reason not to have a good fish finder to go along with your kayak!
 We would also love to hear any feedback you have personally had with kayak fish finders.
 Good experiences or bad, email us or leave us a note on one of our social media feeds!

-We would also love to hear any great fishing stories you have from your kayak, maybe in some of those hard-to-reach places we all dream about discovering.
-If you haven’t done kayak fishing yet, check out some useful tips.
+We would also love to hear any great fishing stories you have from your kayak, maybe in some of those hard to reach places we all dream about discovering.
+If you haven’t done any kayak fishing yet, check out some of these useful tips.

 If you want to see what some of these portable kayak fish finders look like in action, here is a training video featuring the Deeper fish finders.